aws-samples/amazon-lex-migration-utility/README.md

 # Amazon Lex Migration Utility

+## Deprecation notice

+2022-03-28

+This project is no longer supported.
+AWS has announced [Lex V2](https://docs.aws.amazon.com/lexv2/latest/dg/what-is.html) with a new set of APIs and new functionality.

 ## Purpose

 The Amazon Lex Migration Utility allows you to easily migrate [Amazon Lex Chatbots](https://aws.amazon.com/lex/) between accounts.